Tony Bridges

-D. Antonio Bridges II (born January 21, 1977) is an American politician who has served as the Assistant Secretary for the Maryland Department of Transportation since 2023.
-He was previously a member of the Maryland House of Delegates, representing District 41 in west Baltimore City from 2019 to 2023.
+Deoleous Antonio Bridges II (born January 21, 1977) is an American politician serving as administrator of the Maryland Transit Administration since September 2026.
+A member of the Democratic Party, he previously served as an assistant secretary for the Maryland Department of Transportation from 2023 to 2025, and as a deputy legislative officer to Governor Wes Moore from 2025 to 2026.
+From 2019 to 2023, Bridges was a member of the Maryland House of Delegates, representing the 41st district in west Baltimore.

-Early life and career
+Early life and education

-Bridges was born in Baltimore, Maryland on January 21, 1977.
+Bridges was born in Baltimore, Maryland, on January 21, 1977.
 He attended the Baltimore Polytechnic Institute and Frostburg State University, where he earned a B.A. degree in mass communications in 2000, and Towson University, where he received a certificate in communications and strategic public relations in 2002.
 After graduating from Towson, Bridges worked at the Mayor's Office of Neighborhoods and Constituent Services in Baltimore City, for which he eventually became the Executive Director in 2007.

+Career

-Afterwards, he served as the Chief of Staff for the Governor's Office of Community Initiatives until 2013.
-He has also served as a senior advisor for the Maryland Department of Transportation and as the Chief of Staff for the Maryland Transit Administration.
-In 2017, the Park Heights Renaissance named Bridges as its Director of Human Services and Operations.
+After graduating from Towson, Bridges worked at the Mayor's Office of Neighborhoods and Constituent Services in Baltimore, eventually becoming the office's executive director in 2007.
+Afterwards, he worked as the chief of staff for the Governor's Office of Community Initiatives until 2013.
+He also served as a senior advisor for the Maryland Department of Transportation and as the chief of staff for the Maryland Transit Administration.
+In 2017, the Park Heights Renaissance named Bridges as its director of human services and operations.

-In the legislature

-Bridges was sworn into the Maryland House of Delegates on January 9, 2019.